 A parliamentary report of 1777 recorded parish workhouses in operation at Rye (accommodation for 60 inmates), Brede (30), Iden (20), and Winchelsea—St Thomas the Apostle (24).

-Winchelsea's parish workhouse was located in a building on the Strand dating from around 1500.
-The building is now used as a guest house.
+Winchelsea's parish workhouse was located in a building on the Tanyards Lane, dating from around 1500.
+The building is now occupied by the Strand House Hotel.

 Northiam had a workhouse on what is now Station Road.
 Workhouse Pond still lies in the vicinity.

 Brede's workhouse stood at Cackle Street, at the east side of the junction with Pottery Lane.
 In 1842, the site was sold to a Mr. Lazarus, who divided the premises into several tenements and a grocer's shop and called it 'Alpha Place'.
 It was later used to house council tenants.
 The property survived until 1939 when it was demolished after being condemned by the Battle Rural District Council.